epogrebnyak/abacus/README.md

 - **Оne colon**: (`asset:cash`) is account type and name seperated by colon (`:`).
   Valid account types are `asset`, `capital`, `liability`, `income`, `expense`, or plural forms where appropriate.
 When first encountered, the account name is added to the chart of accounts.
-Account names should be unique.
+Account names should be unique, you cannot have `cash:other` and `capital:other` in chart.
 - **Two colons starting with `contra`**.
 In example `contra:equity:withdrawal` the new account name is `withdrawal`.
 This new account will be added to chart as a contra acccount to `equity` account.
-- **No colon**: Short names like `cash`, `sales`, `withdrawal` without colon can be used in `post` command after the account name is added to chart.
+- **No colon**: Short names like `cash`, `sales`, `withdrawal` without colon can be used in `post` command after the account name was added to chart.

 ## The `bx` command line tool

+> This description will be replaced with abacus tool.

 The `bx` command line tool has a more verbose interface than `cx`.
 The `bx` tool you can define chart ot accounts, post entries and close ledger,